 The bird crane is the emblem of the Gruyeres town and you will find it almost everywhere in the village on hotel signboards, windows and in facade decoration of buildings.
 In French, a grue is a crane and that is how the town gets its name ‘Gruyeres’.

 Gruyeres is a two hours train journey from Geneva and Zurich and less than an hour from the Switzerland capital Bern.
 Gruyeres is a perfect day trip but if you want to spend some more time exploring the town then the town also offers several accommodations in the beautiful historic setting.
 You can find some great accommodations on the tourism site.

-There is definitely more to Gruyeres than the chocolate factory, here are top things to do on your visit to Gruyeres and a perfect itinerary to make the best of your day trip to Gruyeres.
+There is definitely more to Gruyeres than the chocolate factory, here are top things to do in Gruyeres Switzerland for a wonderful and memorable trip and a perfect itinerary to make the best of your day trip to Gruyeres.

 We started our day with some delicious and mouth watering cheese tasting.
 The Gruyeres cheese factory or La Maison du Gruyere is right in front of the Gruyeres station.
 On arrival, we were welcomed with cheese samples of different flavors and aging months.
 We picked the audio guide and started our tour.
 The tour provides information on cheese processing and information on the feeding of the cows and aging of cheese.